conan-io/docs/cheatsheet.rst

 Visualizing dependencies
 ++++++++++++++++++++++++

-Create a dependency graph for the package or application:
+Show a dependency graph for the package or application:

 .. code-block:: bash